Cervix Position: How To Measure Your Cervix

-If you can feel your cervix and your finger goes in further to reach the 2nd knuckle or about halfway of your finger then you have a Medium Cervix
+If you can feel your cervix and your finger goes in further to reach the 2nd knuckle or about halfway of your fingers, then you have a Medium Cervix!

-Of course, everyone’s hands, fingers, and knuckles may differ in length and size, so take this ‘rule’ with a grain of salt.
-If you want to be more precise, you can use your finger to determine where your cervix sits, and use a measuring tape to properly see the length of your vaginal canal.
+Of course, everyone’s hands, fingers, and knuckles may differ in length and size.
+So take this ‘rule’ with a grain of salt.
+If you want to be more precise, you can use your finger to determine where your cervix sits.
+Then use a measuring tape to properly see the length of your vaginal canal.

 Why Is This Important When Choosing a Menstrual Cup?

-Menstrual cups are also an initial monetary investment (which will give you a great return in the future!), so you should consider your cervical position before you choose your correct cup.
-If a cup is too long, then you may be uncomfortable, or the base or stem may be sticking out.
-If the cup is too short, then it may make removal of the cup very difficult.
+Menstrual cups are an initial monetary investment (which will give you a great return in the future!), so you should consider your cervical position before you choose your correct cup.
+If a cup is too long, then it may be uncomfortable or painful.
+The base or stem of the cup might also be sticking out.
+If the cup is too short for your higher cervix, then it may make removal of the cup very difficult.